 Male: Head mostly black posteriorly and yellow anteriorly.
 Mesoscutellum and metascutellum normally yellow.
 Venation as per the female.
 Abdomen above frequently yellowish brown but, in the darkest speciments, only tergites 4 and 5 are orange brown, the rest being black.

 Pamphilius varius larvae feed in leaf rolls on birches in sunny locations.
 Downy birch is preferred.
+Also known from Siberian alder in the east of its range.

 Size: 7 - 11mm